BenjaminHayum/BenjaminHayum.github.io/teaching.md

 ## Rise-AI Initiative

-Involved with the Thought Leaders and Operations Teams of [UW-Madison's Rise-AI Initiative](https://rise.wisc.edu/rise-ai/) and their big investments in human-centered AI with respect to student involvement, coursework, and faculty hires.
+Met with Leaders [UW-Madison's Rise-AI Initiative](https://rise.wisc.edu/rise-ai/) to discuss bolstering student involvement, hosting interdisciplinary events on AI, and university strategy amidst uncertainty.

-Held discussions with the [Center for Teaching, Learning & Mentoring](https://ctlm.wisc.edu/) on how to best educate and prepare students for an AI influenced future.
+Held discussions with the [Center for Teaching, Learning & Mentoring](https://ctlm.wisc.edu/) on what aspects of AI Literacy are most necessary to promote at the University and how we ought to do so.